konfuzio-ai/konfuzio-sdk/docs/index.rst

 Konfuzio Trainer
 ################

-The Trainer module allows to define, train and run custom Document AI.
+The Trainer module, only available for enterprise clients, allows to define, train and run custom Document AI.
 In the Trainer section you find the documentation of the features of this module, including the contents structure and examples of how to use it.